fazzitron/Pokemon-Miru-Patch/README.md

 # Notes
 ## Usage
 Due to the way the code works, it is not possible to have a seed of zero when starting a new game.
 Doing so would mangle the Trainer ID and Secret ID in ways I have yet to work around.
 But, once your save file is set up, every time you start the game, your seed will start at 0.
+Because of that, this will not make it any easier to seed for a specific TID or SID.

 Tutorial Video Coming Soon.